Quantization simulation

 DATASET_DIR = '/path/to/dataset/' # Please replace this with a real directory

-The following is an example validation loop for this image classification task.
+Use the following training and validation loop for the image classification task.

 [ ]: